onc-healthit/inferno-program/README.md

 Prerequisites:
 * A UMLS account
 * A working Docker toolchain, which has been assigned at least 10GB of RAM (The Metathesaurus step requires 8GB of RAM for the Java process)
-  * Note: the Docker terminology process will not run unless Docker has access to at least this 10GB of RAM.
+  * Note: the Docker terminology process will not run unless Docker has access to at least 10GB of RAM.
 * A copy of the Inferno repository, which contains the required Docker and Ruby files

 You can prebuild the terminology docker container by running the following command: